jmvanel/semantic_forms/scala/forms_play/README.md

 #Database Administration
 ## Preloading RDF content

-The server must not be started, because Jena TDB does not allow acces to the database on disk from 2 processes.
+The server must not be started, because Jena TDB does not allow access to the database on disk from 2 different processes.

 - Preloading common vocabularies, and preloading some pre-defined form specifications ( currently FOAF ) : in activator shell type:
 ```